paavansundar/personnel_financial_advisor/README.md

 ## This project provides three advices
     1. A generic query regarding investment.
     2. A buy/sell recomendation of a stock/etf.
-    3. A personalized portfolio advice.
+    3. A personalized portfolio advice